teobot/surveyWebsite/README.md

 - [ ] Admin page
 - - [ ] see all users, and view that users account information, update account info, create a user, del a user
 - [ ] maybe move the competitors to the same competitiors page

+### Bugs and issues
+- SurveyCreator.php
+- - [ ] The nth card is not working
+- - [ ] When removing all questions the footer gets pushed up
+- [ ] Card styling is affecting every page
+- [ ] Go though and add client side validation to addedQuestions on survey creator
+- [ ] For some reason in the insertSurveyIntoDatabase.php it needs to be encoded and then decoded

 ### Latest update notes 10/11/2019